 This page has been translated using TexTra by NICT.
 Please note that the translation may not be completely accurate.If you find any mistranslations, we appreciate your feedback on the "Request form for improving the automatic translation ".

-Web Accessibility Verification Results (2023)
+Web Accessibility Validation Results (2023)

-Tests based on JIS X 8341-3:2016 will be conducted and the results will be published.
+A test based on JIS X 8341-3:2016 is conducted and the results are published.

 ItemContents

-Date of declarationApril 1, 2024 (2024)
+Date of representationApril 1, 2024 (2024)

 Standard number and revision year of the standardJIS X 8341-3:2016

-Compliance level being metPartially based on A
+Compliance level metPartially compliant with A

-List of Dependent Web Content TechnologiesHTML, CSS, JavaScript, PDF
+List of Dependent TechnologiesHTML, CSS, JavaScript, PDF

 Check tool used for the testNu Html Checker, Adobe Acrobat Pro, axe-core

-How the web pages to be tested were selectedRandom sampling to select 40 pages (web page: 30 pages, PDF:10 files), 14 pages and 1 PDF file to represent a set of web pages
+Method of selecting web pages to be testedSelection by random sampling of 40 pages (web pages: 30 pages, PDF:10 files), 14 pages as a web page representative of a set of web pages and one PDF file

 Success Criteria ChecklistSuccess Criteria Checklist

-Study PeriodFrom March 8 to March 25, 2024 (2024)
+Duration of the studyMarch 8 to March 25, 2024

 Success Criteria Checklist